NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsM.clean.rst

 | Location | DJToolkit 1.16                                                    |
 +----------+-------------------------------------------------------------------+

 If the given channel is a 'CON\_' channel, this function will return a zero in the variable 'error'.
-The integer variables, 'x%', 'y%', 'xo%' and 'yo%' will be altered by the function, to return the maximum size that the channel can be `WINDOW <KeywordsW.clean.html#window>`__\ 'd to.
+The integer variables, 'x%', 'y%', 'xo%' and 'yo%' will be altered by the function, to return the maximum size that the channel can be :ref:`window`\ 'd to.

 'x%' will be set to the maximum width, 'y%' to the maximum depth, 'xo%' and 'yo%' to the minimum x co-ordinate and y co-ordinate respectively.